exodrifter/website/content/notes/no-signal.md

 # no signal

+_**no signal**_ is a hard sci-fi point-and-click adventure game where you explore an abandoned space station orbiting a black hole.
+You control PGEIST, a ghost-like entity that can move through furniture, while following messages left by the long-gone staff to learn the outcome of the research team and discover the secrets they left behind.

+It is available on [itch.io](https://exodrifter.itch.io/lost-contact) and [Steam](https://store.steampowered.com/app/2840590/no_signal).
 For more information, see the [press kit](../press-kits/no-signal/index.md).

 Subpages:
 - [gameplay](no-signal-gameplay.md)